TypicalAM/blog/content/posts/wpa-introduction/index.md

 ![no more confusion with ARP - GTK](gtk.png)

 So... new key huh?
 How do we get it? **Ah, right, more EAPOL messages**.
 The **third** EAPOL message should have a special payload: a fresh new `GTK` key encrypted with your `PTK`, so that only you can access it.
 Once we get that everything is fair game, **we can decrypt both unicast traffic and group traffic with our `PTK` and `GTK`.
-Yipee!**
+Yippee!**

 >If you're wondering, the last `EAPOL` message just makes sure that the encryption keys are installed on the target and we can begin a secure communication session